Visual Mockup v21 · biakaorimi.com/homepage.html ADA/WCAG 2.1 AA — American English — All external links nofollow

 Volunteer at 20+ NGOs

-Team leader, teacher, translator, editor and mentor.
-Activities in Brazil with Haitians and Americans to expand access to knowledge.
+Team leader, project manager, head interviewer, teacher, translator, editor and mentor.
+Wore many hats in volunteering across many NGOs and working with Brazilians, Haitians and Americans to expand access to knowledge in Brazil.

 2016